Here are a few travel trips for your

-ski Chile vacation that includes advice on altitude sickness, drinking water and money.
+Here are a few travel tips for your ski Chile vacation that includes advice on altitude sickness at the Chile ski resorts, drinking water and money.
 Also check out the

-Chile language and customs page.
+Chile language and customs page and the

 Health

-Altitude Sickness – Acute Mountain Sickness
+Altitude Sickness at Chile Ski Resorts – Acute Mountain Sickness

-Valle Nevado have accommodations at about 10,000 feet (3,048 metres) elevation, and the ski resorts have lift access up to 12,329 feet (3,758 metres).
-Symptoms may become evident about 6 hours after ascent and may include headache, nausea, fatigue, dizziness, increased heart rate, shortness of breath, and insomnia.
+Altitude sickness symptoms may become evident about 6 hours after ascent and may include headache, nausea, fatigue, dizziness, increased heart rate, shortness of breath, and insomnia.
 Exertion (ie skiing or boarding) aggravates the symptoms, and in more severe forms symptoms may include a wet cough (from pulmonary oedema), unsteady gait (like drunken walking), in-coordination, vomiting, and loss of consciousness (from cerebral oedema ie brain swelling).
 So altitude sickness is not something that should be taken lightly.

 Prevention is the best cure.
 Take it easy for the first couple of days, increase fluids but not of the alcoholic variety, and avoid sleeping tablets (which is unfortunate if you’ve got insomnia).
 Acetazolamide aka Diamox is a prescription medicine that can be taken a day or two prior to ascent to speed up the acclimatisation process.
 Apparently Viagra is also effective in preventing Acute Mountain Sickness, so long as you can cope with the “side-effects” of the little blue pill!
 The indigenous locals chew on coca leaves to minimise altitude sickness.
 This raises great debates about whether the cocaine in the chewed leaves is absorbed or not, so coco also has potentially interesting side-effects!